 Our Welfare Officers

-A very important part of the work of the BHS is that done by our volunteer Welfare Officers.
-We have a network of nearly 200 Welfare Officers throughout England, Wales and Scotland.
-These officers investigate reported welfare concerns and act as an advice point for all horse owners.
+A very important part of the work of the BHS is done by our volunteer Welfare Officers.
+We have a network of nearly 200 Welfare Officers throughout the United Kingdom and the Channel Islands.
+Our officers investigate reported welfare concerns and act as an advice point for all horse owners and carers.

 Discover more about our welfare officers